Bug report #21501

 For example the attached shapefile has an ID column (double, REAL, 20, P=0).
 When run through the distance matrix it inserts a decimal place.
 Additionally even if I use an integer ID field the output table will still not join to itself so it must be changing the type somehow to stop it from joining.

 I am using QGIS 3.6

-#4 Updated by Andy Whyte 3 months ago
+#4 Updated by Andy Whyte over 4 years ago

 Victor Olaya wrote:

 I am not able to reproduce it.
 Loooking at the code, the algorithm copies the input field definition literally, and doenst alter it.

 As you can see in the attached screenshot, the fields in the output table have precision 0